pkluitenberg/pk-runs/README.md

 # My Strava App
 Just messing around and mapping my runs from Strava.
-Not currently deployed anywhere b/c privacy.
+Currently deployed at https://pk-runs.herokuapp.com/

 Feel free to map your own runs.
 Should just need to follow the Setup steps and rename the app b/c it has my initials.

 ## Setup